-The Fair Housing Act, however, exempts tenants with service animals from paying a pet deposit.
+The Fair Housing Act, however, exempts residents with service animals from paying a pet deposit.
 In contrast, dogs that serve the purpose of providing emotional support or comfort do not quality as service animals.

 Are there exceptions to the Arkansas security deposit laws?

 Unlike most states, the Arkansas security deposit laws exempt landlords in certain situations.
-The laws will not apply if both of the following requirements aren’t satisfied.
+The Arkansas laws will not apply if both of the following requirements aren’t satisfied.

-- You are self-managing your rental property.
+- The landlord is self-managing their rental property.

 What deductions can a landlord make on a tenant’s security deposit?